pranavhonrao9/Disaster-Recovery-Project/README.md

 # Disaster-Recovery-Project

-In this data science Project, real messages  sent during disaster events is used to build machine learning model.
+In this data science Project, real messages  sent during disaster events are used to build machine learning model.
 This model  categorize events in proper manner so  messages can be sent to appropriate disaster relief agency and web application is created using flask.

 Data : Figure Eight(https://www.figure-eight.com/)